Prentiss, Mississippi: Parks and recreation

 In 1993, the Canadian National Railway announced it would abandon the former Illinois Central line which ran through Prentiss.
 This enabled the construction of the Longleaf Trace, Mississippi's first recreational rail trail, located between Prentiss and Hattiesburg.

 Government

 Detachment 2 of the 155th Brigade Combat Team of the Mississippi Army National Guard is located in Prentiss.

 Education

 Prentiss is served by the Jefferson Davis County School District.

-A football rivalry exists between Prentiss High School's "Bulldogs" and Columbia High School's "Wildcats".
-In one notable game during the 1970s the Bulldogs were winning 6-0 when Wildcats' player Walter Payton scored two touchdowns, running 95 yards for the first touchdown and 65 yards for the second.
+A football rivalry existed between Prentiss High School's "Bulldogs" and Columbia High School's "Wildcats" before Prentiss closed after the 2016-2017 school year.
+In one notable game during the 1970s, the Bulldogs were winning 6-0 when a Wildcats' player Walter Payton scored two touchdowns, running 95 yards for the first touchdown and 65 yards for the second.
 The Wildcats won 14-6.

 There is one private school serving K-12 students, Prentiss Christian School.

 Media

 The community is served by the Prentiss Headlight newspaper.

 Infrastructure

 Transportation

 Prentiss is accessed from Mississippi Highway 42, Mississippi Highway 13, and U.S. Route 84.

 The Prentiss-Jefferson Davis County Airport is located 3 mi west of the town.